In 1993 I was awarded distinction by the University of Edinburgh for my dissertation on hedges.

 But my dissertation was on urban hedges:

-22 years on, Alexander McCall Smith suggest to me that I might like this book:
+Two decades on, Alexander McCall Smith suggest to me that I might like this book:

 I have always loved hedges. especially mixed hedges.
 They do not divide in the way that fences or walls do.
 Hedges have gaps.
 The light gets through.